Trouble (TV channel)

-Trouble was a subscription television channel operating in the United Kingdom and Ireland that was owned and operated by Virgin Media Television.
+Trouble was a pay television channel operating in the United Kingdom and Ireland that was owned and operated by Virgin Media Television.

 Trouble had a key demographic of young adults and teenagers, aged between 15 and 24.
 The channel aired primarily American and Australian imports, with only a small margin of programmes being British.

 History

-In 1992, now-defunct television channel The Children's Channel restructured its late-afternoon programming to focus on a teenage audience, by launching a block called "TCC".
-TCC ran initially from 5:00pm-7:00pm but beginning on 1 September 1993 to coincide with the launch of The Family Channel and Sky Multichannels, the channel's space was changed to end at 5:00pm, including the TCC block, which now started at 3:00pm.
+In 1992, now-defunct television channel The Children's Channel, owned by Flextech, restructured its late-afternoon programming to focus on a teenage audience by launching a block called "TCC".
+TCC ran initially from 5:00 pm-7:00 pm, but beginning on 1 September 1993, to coincide with the launch of The Family Channel and Sky Multichannels, the channel's space was changed to end at 5:00 pm, including the TCC block, which now started at 3:00 pm.

-Beginning on 3 February 1997, the TCC block was spun-off by Flextech into its own channel - Trouble, running from 12:00pm-8:00pm, timesharing with Bravo, which had removed its daytime broadcast hours in order to focus more on an adult male audience.
-On 3 April 1998, Flextech closed down The Children's Channel without prior warning, with the company citifying that they wanted to focus more on the teenage market.
-With this, Trouble expanded its broadcast hours and now started at 7.00am, although it remained timesharing with Bravo while TCC's former slot became home to TV Travel Shop.
+Beginning on 3 February 1997, the TCC block was spun off by Flextech into its own channel - Trouble, running from 12:00pm-8:00pm, timesharing with Bravo, which had removed its daytime broadcast hours to focus more on an adult male audience.
+Trouble's programming consisted more of popular sitcoms, rather than the cartoons The Children's Channel originally aired.
+When Trouble launched, not only did it take TCC's teenage shows, but it also took TCC's entire in-vision continuity and most of its web services with it.

+On 3 April 1998, Flextech closed down The Children's Channel with no warning to viewers, with the company citing that they wanted to focus more on the teenage market, which had been more successful in the ratings than TCC, who had failed to compete with numerous other children's channels.
+Trouble expanded its broadcast hours and now started at 7.00am, although it remained timesharing with Bravo while TCC's former slot became home to TV Travel Shop.
+A limited number of TCC's preteen shows were moved to Trouble and aired until 1999.